bespoken/virtual-alexa/docs/AudioPlayer.md

 * Maintaining internal state around what track is playing
 * Automatically sending state management requests to your skill

+## Handling Directives Returned By Requests
+When your skill returns a directive telling the AudioPlayer to Stop or Start, the emulator will automatically send another request corresponding to the directive.

+For example, a AudioPlayer.Stop directive will cause an AudioPlayer.PlaybackStopped request to be sent to your skill immediately after being received.

+Similarly, an AudioPlayer.Play directive will cause an AudioPlayer.PlaybackStarted request to be sent to your skill immediately after being received.

 ## Handling Intents While Playing
 An important part of state management for the AudioPlayer is when the user speaks while audio is playing.